Stay up-to date with MET News

 Filling the Application Form: After successful registration, candidates need to log in to their account and fill in the application form.
 They need to provide their personal, educational, and contact details, along with uploading their scanned photograph and signature.

-Uploading Documents - Candidates have to upload their photographs and signature in the prescribed format.
+Uploading Documents - Candidates have to upload their photographs and signatures in the prescribed format.

 Size & Format